bwc126/personal-site/README.md

 # ToDo:
-- Make the focal points and headline coherent (if I'm a Frontend Engineer, that should be the default emphasis of everything else on the page, etc.).
+- Fix jumping when jumbotron changes.
+Force all images to be the same size when viewed on a particular viewport.

 - Populate content areas.
+(WIP 6/16/16)

 - Reposition sections to improve presentation impact.

+- Minimize number of CSS rules and classes.

 - ~~Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.~~

-- Minimize number of CSS rules and classes.